epj-adit/frontend/README.md

-# Engineering Projekt Frontend Application (Client)
+# Engineering Project Frontend Application (Client)

 The frontend (client) application of the engineering project adit, 2017.
 See https://adit.github.io/ for more information.